 Statutory Tax Credit Allowance

 The corporate tax credit was established in 2006 with the primary purpose of assisting students of families with low to moderate income switching from a public school to a private school.
 Corporate Tuition Tax Credit contributions can be accepted in accordance with the provisions of A.R.S.
 43-1183.
 The Corporate tax credits are available only to corporate taxpayers, corporate partners, exempt organizations subject to corporate income tax on unrelated business taxable income (UBTL), or S corporation individual shareholders.
+The fiscal year cap is available to all School Tuition Organizations combined and is approved on a first come, first serve basis.
+The cap is regenerated on July 1 each year.

 A partnership may pass the credit through only to its corporate partners, each of which may claim a pro rate share of the credit based on their ownership interest.